-The top-level directory for all Oracle Fusion Middleware products is called the Middleware home; this directory is created when Oracle WebLogic Server is installed.
+The top-level directory for all Oracle Fusion Middleware products is called the Middleware home; this directory serves as a container for the Oracle WebLogic Server home, Oracle Common home, and one or more product Oracle homes.
+The Middleware home directory is created when Oracle WebLogic Server is installed.
 If you choose to use IBM WebSphere as your application server, then you must still manually create a Middleware home directory where your Oracle Fusion Middleware products will be installed.

-The WebLogic Server home directory is inside the Middleware home, and is also created when Oracle WebLogic Server is installed.
+The WebLogic Server home directory is inside the Middleware home and is created when Oracle WebLogic Server is installed.
 Figure 2-1 shows the directory structure after a typical Oracle WebLogic Server installation: